 Each study has different eligibility requirements.
 When a researcher plans a study, he or she determines which medications may interfere with the purpose of the study or testing.
 Medications, such as antidepressants, steroids, and estrogen are common exclusions for many of our studies.

 The HNRCA is located at 711 Washington Street in downtown Boston, adjacent to the Tufts Medical Center.
 We are accessible by MBTA (Orange line & Silver line – New England Medical Center stop, Green line – Boylston Street stop).
-Parking is available at a reduced rate at the Tremont Street garage next to the Wang Center.
-Directions to the HNRCA.
+Parking is available at a reduced rate at the Tufts Shared Services Parking Garage next to the Wang Center.

 Should your study participation require that you reside at the HNRCA, you will be provided with a private, hotel-quality room and bathroom.
 Each room is a luxurious suite with a panoramic view of Boston, and is equipped with a color television, VCR, radio and telephone.
 As a volunteer you also have access to a computer with Internet access, as well as books, videos and games which are available in the Human Studies Unit library.